geonetwork/core-doc-sources/eng/developer/source/development/index.rst

 Eclipse setup
 -------------

-The easiest way to develop geoNetwork within eclipse is with the `m2e plugin <http://eclipse.org/m2e/>`_, which comes by default on many eclipse installations.
+The easiest way to develop GeoNetwork within eclipse is with the `m2e plugin <http://eclipse.org/m2e/>`_, which comes by default on many eclipse installations.

 Import source code